norcams/docs-enduser/docs/dedicated.rst

 When to use the dedicated service
 ---------------------------------

-There are two usecases where the dedicated service is useful:
+There are two usecases where the Dedicated Instances service is
+useful:

 **Critical Instances:**
   Instances that are highly critical for a limited time, such as